 The CHNS is an international collaborative project led by the Carolina Population Center at the University of North Carolina at Chapel Hill investigating nutrition and health behaviours in nine provinces of China (Zhang et al., 2014).
 We use data from 1997 onwards, which was the first time survey participants provided diabetes information.
 In total we use six waves (1997, 2000, 2004, 2006, 2009 and 2011) obtained from the longitudinal dataset released in 2015.
 The data provide extensive information on nutrition and health, including anthropometric measures of weight and height, reducing potential measurement issues.
 It further provides socioeconomic information, most importantly for this study about employment.
 The sample is limited to the adult population from age 18–64.
 The sample is not nationally representative and as such does not provide sampling weights (Popkin et al., 2010).

 Overall, between 84% to 90% are followed up in the following wave, with attrition being highest after 2006.
 Attrition in the CHNS due to mortality is around 1 percent in the CHNS (Popkin et al., 2010).
-Other reasons mentioned by Popkin et al. (2010) are loss to follow up due to migration and natural disasters and redevelopment of housing in the urban centres leading to relocations.
-We analysed if any of our variables of interest was significantly related to attrition and did only find lower calorie consumption to be predict attrition.
-Further, attrition was related to urbanization, higher education and being of
+Other reasons mentioned by Popkin et al. (2010) are loss in follow up due to migration and natural disasters and redevelopment of housing in the urban centres leading to relocations.
+We analysed if any of our variables of interest was significantly related to attrition and did only find lower calorie consumption to predict attrition.
+Further, attrition was related to urbanization, level of education and being of

 3